flutterdata/flutter_data/README.md

         // ...
 ```

-It's configurable and composable. **Simple should be easy, complex should be possible.**
+### Simple should be easy, complex should be possible

-Fully compatible with the tools we know and love:
+It's configurable, composable and fully compatible with the tools we know and love:

  - `json_serializable`
  - `provider`